 Today’s What Animal Is It? is a creature that few people have heard of, and even fewer have seen.
 In my opinion, it’s one of the strangest animals in Europe and the last in an evolutionary line that, long ago, was fairly common and widespread.
 But what exactly is it?
 The fact that The Nature Nook has turned January into ‘Mole Month’ should give you a clue as to what this animal might be…

 Yes, it may look like a shrew or some kind of rodent, but it’s actually a close relative of the mole called the desman.
 Like other moles, it has tiny eyes and poor vision, but it also has some strange features not normally seen in moles, including a long, scaly tail and an elongated, almost trunk-like snout, which is constantly twitching and waving around.
 Although it constructs burrows in the banks of ponds and streams, its feet are not as adapted for digging as most other moles.
 This is because its front paws are partially webbed, while its much larger hind paws are fully webbed.

 The desman is, however, an excellent swimmer.
 It dives underwater like a huge water shrew, propelled by its webbed hindfeet and broad tail, which moves from side to side like that of a fish.
 Its ears have a valve that can be closed at will and it uses its long, sensitive, mobile nose not only to probe for aquatic insects, crayfish and small amphibians among the stones of the riverbed, but also as a snorkel, turning it up so that it projects above the surface of the water as its owner swims around.

-There are two species of this strange, semi-aquatic mole in the world.
+There are two species of this strange, semi-aquatic mole.
 The Pyrenean desman (pictured at the top of the article) from Spain and Portugal is the smaller of the two and has a cylindrical tail.
 The Russian desman, which lives in Russia, Ukraine and Kazakhstan, has a more laterally-flattened tail and weighs up to 500 grams, making it easily the largest species of mole in the world.